awsdocs/amazon-cloudwatch-user-guide/doc_source/publishingMetrics.md

 If you set an alarm on a high\-resolution metric, you can specify a high\-resolution alarm with a period of 10 seconds or 30 seconds, or you can set a regular alarm with a period of any multiple of 60 seconds\.
 There is a higher charge for high\-resolution alarms with a period of 10 or 30 seconds\.

-## Using dimensions<a name="usingDimensions"></a>
+## Use dimensions<a name="usingDimensions"></a>

 In custom metrics, the `--dimensions` parameter is common\.
 A dimension further clarifies what the metric is and what data it stores\.
-You can have up to 10 dimensions in one metric, and each dimension is defined by a name and value pair\.
+You can have up to 30 dimensions assigned to one metric, and each dimension is defined by a name and value pair\.

 How you specify a dimension is different when you use different commands\.
 With [put\-metric\-data](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-data.html), you specify each dimension as *MyName*=*MyValue*, and with [get\-metric\-statistics](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/get-metric-statistics.html) or [put\-metric\-alarm](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html) you use the format `Name=`*MyName*, `Value=`*MyValue*\.
 For example, the following command publishes a `Buffers` metric with two dimensions named `InstanceId` and `InstanceType`\.